styleguidist/react-styleguidist/examples/styled-components/Readme.md

-# Example of React Styleguidist using styled-components(and emotion) with typescipt
+# Example of React Styleguidist using styled-components (and Emotion) with TypeScript

 How to start locally: